 |Dog Breeds||Cost *|

 |Avg. for All Dogs||$42/mo.|

 |Mixed Breed Cat||$32/mo.|

 |Avg. for All Cats||$32/mo.|

 Every pet insurance company allows you to adjust the price of your plan by choosing a custom deductible and custom reimbursement percentage.
 This is nice because you can get the company and coverage you want that fits in your budget.

 - Deductible - If you choose a higher deductible you will pay less for pet insurance.
 Conversely, if you choose a lower deductible you will get more back when you file a claim, but your monthly rates will be higher.
 Deductibles range from $100 to $1,000 (we recommend $200 to $500 to maximize value).

 - Reimbursement - If you choose a lower reimbursement rate you will pay less each month for a policy because the company will pay less when you claim.
 And, as common sense will tell you, if you choose a higher reimbursement rate you'll pay more each month.
 Reimbursement rates range from 60-100% of your actual vet bills (we recommend 80% to 90% reimbursement rates to maximize value).

 Category #3 - Customers

-Some companies offer full 24/7 customer service and others will leave you with a static "Contact Us" page that's not very helpful.
+Some pet insurance companies offer 24/7 customer service while others leave you with a static "Contact Us" page.
+Some companies have mobile claims apps that are super easy to use and other companies require you to fax in your vet records when making claims.
 We factor these elements into the customer service categories for each company.